RGLewis/2020_portfolio/backend/README.md

 - `npm install`
 - **Crucial:** [email Rafaela](mailto:rafaela.codes@gmail.com) for environment variables to place in a `nodemon.json` file at the root level of `rafaela-lewis-portfolio/backend`.
 - Go to `rafaela-lewis-portfolio/backend/package.json` and change `"start": "node index.js"` (**line 8**) to `"start": "nodemon index.js"`
-- Once you have completed the above step, `npm run start`
+- Once you have completed the above steps, `npm run start`